-With a focus on all aspects of screen and media - not just standing behind the camera - one of the key features of this program is that in each semester you will direct, produce, write and edit a project.
-This ensures you develop a strong portfolio and will make you highly employable upon graduation.
+With a focus on all aspects of screen and media production - not just standing behind the camera - one of the key features of this program is that in each semester you will write, produce, direct and edit screen content.
+This will help you to develop a strong skill set on work or further study upon graduation.

-Learning is through a combination of classes and screenings and completing computer lab, location and studio-based exercises and productions.
+Learning is through a combination of classes and screenings as well as completing computer lab, location and studio-based practical exercises and productions.

 You'll have access to professional equipment and facilities and be encouraged to develop and produce innovative screen content to industry standards.